 AllianzGI encourages all boards to establish at least three key board committees specialising in audit, director nomination and compensation issues.
 Such committees constitute a critical component of a robust corporate governance structure and contribute to the proper functioning of the board of directors.
 Other committees, such as a separate risk committee, technology committee, sustainability committee, etc. may also be appropriate depending on the circumstances of the business.
+While we would not necessarily expect companies to establish a separate sustainability committee, we would like to understand how the board has anchored responsibility for sustainability matters on the board, either with individual board members or with a committee.
 The key board committees should be comprised of non-executive directors and report on their activities to shareholders.
 Any committee should have the authority to engage independent advisers where appropriate at the company's expense.